 All staff and volunteers of UVA Medical Center must have an annual Tuberculosis screening.
 The TB screening does involve a stick with a tiny needle.
 A free TB screening will be offered to JV’s in our Employee Health clinic during designated times in May.
 Alternatively, Juniors may visit their doctor, at their own expense, for this screening.
 Employee Health may require you to update your tetanus vaccination with a TDAP.
 And all JV’s must either disclose that they have had the chickenpox or show documentation of having had two varicella vaccines.

 What is the mandatory orientation session?

 All juniors must attend the mandatory orientation session on the first Monday of the program.
 Arrive between 8:00-8:15 a.m.
 Lunch will be provided.
 This is also the first day of the 8-week program.
-You'll will learn about the mission and values of the organization, fire safety, infection control practices, personal safety, how to protect patient privacy and other policies of the Medical Center.
+You'll learn about the mission and values of the organization, fire safety, infection control practices, personal safety, how to protect patient privacy and other policies of the Medical Center.
 We will discuss customer service, expectations for performance and demeanor and provide a tour of the Medical Center.
 This is one of only two days when the entire program is together at once.
 This is an all-day event.
 After orientation, volunteers will be taught how to perform their assigned role by designated staff and/or experienced volunteers.